12 Conflict of Interest

 This policy is intended to (1) define the general principles that guide the actions of MTSU employees, (2) offer illustrations of activities that potentially constitute a conflict of interest, (3) make employees aware of disclosure requirements related to conflicts of interest, (4) provide a means of managing and resolving conflicts of interest, and describe the process by which those disclosures shall be evaluated and decisions rendered, and (5) describe the appeals process regarding such decisions.

-This policy applies to all persons employed (either as full-time, part-time, or temporary employees) by MTSU.
+This policy applies to all persons employed by MTSU either as full-time, part-time, or temporary employees.

 A. Conflict of Interest.
 A conflict of interest occurs when the personal interests, financial or otherwise, of a person who owes a duty to MTSU actually, or potentially, diverge from the person’s professional obligations to, and the best interests of, MTSU.
 For the purposes of this policy, a conflict of interest with a vendor or contractor also creates a conflict of interest with any sub-vendor or sub-contractor of the vendor or contractor.